Copyright © Astronomy Roadshow All rights Reserved

 The fuel cells built for the Lunar Rover were not designed to be recharged; this was one massive advantage over the batteries used in today's electric cars.
 The battery chosen used a Silver Oxide - Zinc combination; 23 cells were connected in series to produce 36v.
 Two such batteries supplied 8kwh of power compared to 1.3kwh for a modern Toyota Pruis Hybrid; but that is designed to be recharged over and over, the Lunar Rover wasn't; it simply wasn't required.

 The batteries powered the inertial navigation equipment as well as the four wheel motors.
 Three trips (EVAs) only consumed around 2kwh out of 8kwh; plenty in reserve for communications.
-Don’t forget the vehicle only weighed 35kg, add the two astronauts plus suits (14kg each suit).
+Don’t forget the vehicle only weighed 35kg instead of 2000kg or so, add the two astronauts plus suits (14kg each suit).
 Maximum load was just 110kg even with collected moon samples.
-The Rover needn’t be anywhere near as powerful as an electric car on earth experiencing 6 times the gravity; they cannot be compared.
+It didn't need to reach 70mph either, just 12mph was sufficient.
+The Rover needn’t be anywhere near as powerful as an electric car on earth experiencing 6 times the gravity or requiring 6 times the speed; they cannot be compared.
 Anyone doing so is ignoring these crucial points and again show how shallow their argument is.

 Electric cars are not a new idea either.
 The world's first was built in 1895.
 So was the technology around by 1971?
 Yes!
 More detail in the revised book from 4th October 2018.